open-feature/spec/specification/glossary.md

 ### Flag Key

-A string logically identifies a particular flag.
+A string that logically identifies a particular flag.

 ### Variant